Skip to main content

 USER appuser

-As was said each command that is executed to the base image, forms an layer.
-Command here refers to one Dockerfile directice such as RUN.
+As was said each command that is executed to the base image, forms a layer.
+The command here refers to one Dockerfile directive such as RUN.
 We could now glue all RUN commands together to reduce the number of layers that are created when building the image:

 USER appuser

-There is not that much difference, the image with less layers is 2 MB smaller.
+There is not that much difference, the image with fewer layers is only 2 MB smaller.

 IMAGE CREATED CREATED BY SIZE COMMENT